vmcj/BAPC21-site-2/content/rules.md

   - The BAPC organizing committee determines the number of slots on a per-institution basis
   - The deadline for proposing ideas is one week before the BAPC coach meeting
   - One slot awarded
+- Further slot allocation is discussed in section *general slot* allocation

 Discrimination of any kind will not be tolerated during the contest, and may be grounds for disqualification at the discretion of the Contest Director.